leaprail/guides/authentication/adfs.md

 ![](../assets/authentication/adfs/adfsfaq7.png)
 1. No need to configure urls so continue to the next step
 ![](../assets/authentication/adfs/adfsfaq8.png)
 1. Add `<subdomain>.leaprail.com` as the identifier.
-You should have received the subdomain to use in this step from LeapRail team.
+You should have received the subdomain to use in this step from LeapRail team (Use `staging-<subdomain>.leaprail.us` if this is for integrating with Leap Rail Test environment).
 ![](../assets/authentication/adfs/adfsfaq9.png)
 1. You’ll be given the option to set up Multi-factor authentication.
 This is isn't necessary for your LeapRail configuration, but feel free to add it if you'd like.
 ![](../assets/authentication/adfs/adfsfaq10.png)